Prevents organ rejection after a transplant. Also treats rheumatoid arthritis and psoriasis.

-- This medicine may increase your risk of developing skin cancer or blood cancer.
+- This medicine may increase your risk of skin cancer or cancer of the lymph nodes (lymphoma).
 Talk to your doctor if you have concerns about this risk.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.
-Also, avoid excessive exposure to ultraviolet (UV) light, such as staying out in the sun for long periods of time.
+Stay out of the sun as much as possible.